HakinCodes/Malaria-Detection/Documentation/flask_doc.md

 if __name__ == '__main__':
    app.run(debug=True)
 ```
-Analyze the code line by line.
+Analyzing the code line by line.

 * In the first line, we are importing the Flask class.
 * Next, we creating an instance of the Flask class.
 * Then we use the **route()** decorator to register the **detection** function for the **/** route.
 When this route is requested, detection is called and the message “Malaria Detection” is returned to the client.
 * Finally the **run()** method of Flask class runs the application on the local development server.
 If the **Debug mode** is enabled, The server will then reload itself if the code changes.
-> The above given Python script is executed from Python shell
+> The above given Python script is executed from the Python shell
 ```
 python app.py
 ```